gannaraputeja/CMPE202-AirportApplication/Documentation/ProjectJournal/XPValues.md

 ### Jaya Prakash Reddy Pachika - Communication, Feedback, Respect, Simplicity, Courage

--
+- Each team member showcased the tasks done and discussed the next steps along with incorporating the feedback from other team members.
+- Communication is clear with meetings and weekly stand-ups
+- All backlog items are finished and project is deployed on AWS.

 ### Dasaradh Gutta - Communication, Feedback, Respect, Simplicity, Courage

-- Comunication is clear with meetings and weekly standups.
+- Communication is clear with meetings and weekly standups.
 - Achieved the project goals.

 ### Prudhvi M.V.N.S - Communication, Feedback, Respect, Simplicity, Courage